-One and liked to play day at with his friends School a named was playin g or the He likeu to play b .
-Along came a named" He/she sai id, " ". said, Finally they got So they v went • They had a time together.
+One and day at School a named was playing on the Не liked to play with his frienc s.
+Along came a named ' id, " 's said, Finally they got .
+So they went They had a time to aether.

 You can make it even easier for students to select words to build a story from your charts by color-coding the blanks to match the color of the chart they are lifting from for that particular blank.